plubulwa/plubulwa.github.io/README.md

+#About
+I am interested in learning how to make interactive art and sound envinroments for installation artworks, stage shows, and the like.
+Aslo interesteed in the web design part of things.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/plubulwa/plubulwa.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.